ding2/drush-ding-deploy/README.txt

 setting the site online again.
 If any of this fails, the entire deployment is rolled back.

-drush ding-deploy-build --make-file=bootstrap.make testbuild
+drush ding-deploy-build @local testbuild

-Builds from the specified bootstrap file into testbuild/profiles/<profile>.
+Builds from the specified profile into testbuild/profiles/<profile>.
 This command is not supposed to be used for deployment, it is used internally by ding-deploy, and is usefull for creating development sites without using a full build setup.